ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 A query is eligible for caching only if all of the following conditions are met:

-- the server the query executes on is a single server (i.e. not part of a cluster)
+- The server the query executes on is a single server (i.e. not part of a cluster).

-- the query is a read-only query and does not modify data in any collection
+- The query is a read-only query and does not modify data in any collection.

-- no warnings were produced while executing the query
+- No warnings were produced while executing the query.

-- the query is deterministic and only uses deterministic functions whose results are marked as cacheable
+- The query is deterministic and only uses deterministic functions whose results are marked as cacheable.

-- the size of the query result does not exceed the cache’s configured maximal size for individual cache results or cumulated results
+- The size of the query result does not exceed the cache’s configured maximal size for individual cache results or cumulated results.

-- the query is not executed using a streaming cursor
+- The query is not executed using a streaming cursor (

 The usage of non-deterministic functions leads to a query not being cacheable.